sagmeister101/SeggyNet/README.md

 # SeggyNet

 A segmentation model based on Resnet18's Multi Human Segmentation Model (resnet18 mhp 640x360).
+It's purpose is to demonstrate the potential of segmentation ai in the field of real-time computer graphics.

 ![tanav colourful](https://github.com/sagmeister101/SeggyNet/assets/173954198/887198bc-4594-4670-9beb-fbf1abeae878)